citrix/citrix-daas-rest-go/citrixorchestration/docs/AppLibPackageDiscoveryRequestModel.md

 `func (o *AppLibPackageDiscoveryRequestModel) UnsetDiscoverAppAttach()`

 UnsetDiscoverAppAttach ensures that no value is present for DiscoverAppAttach, not even an explicit nil
-### GetDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryRequestModel) GetDiscoverFlexApp() bool`

-GetDiscoverFlexApp returns the DiscoverFlexApp field if non-nil, zero value otherwise.

-### GetDiscoverFlexAppOk

-`func (o *AppLibPackageDiscoveryRequestModel) GetDiscoverFlexAppOk() (*bool, bool)`

-GetDiscoverFlexAppOk returns a tuple with the DiscoverFlexApp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryRequestModel) SetDiscoverFlexApp(v bool)`

-SetDiscoverFlexApp sets DiscoverFlexApp field to given value.

-### HasDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryRequestModel) HasDiscoverFlexApp() bool`

-HasDiscoverFlexApp returns a boolean if a field has been set.

-### SetDiscoverFlexAppNil

-`func (o *AppLibPackageDiscoveryRequestModel) SetDiscoverFlexAppNil(b bool)`

- SetDiscoverFlexAppNil sets the value for DiscoverFlexApp to be an explicit nil

-### UnsetDiscoverFlexApp
-`func (o *AppLibPackageDiscoveryRequestModel) UnsetDiscoverFlexApp()`

-UnsetDiscoverFlexApp ensures that no value is present for DiscoverFlexApp, not even an explicit nil
 ### GetManagementServer

 `func (o *AppLibPackageDiscoveryRequestModel) GetManagementServer() string`